 - List of Leadership Development and Rotational Programs

-- Startup industry exploration webpage.
+- Startup industry page

 - Student Organizations: Application Development Initiative, Columbia Women in Computer Science, Association for Computing Machinery

-- Columbia Venture Competition: An annual competition put on by the Columbia engineering school giving a total of $25,000 in prize money for start up business plans.
+- Columbia Venture Competition: An annual competition put on by the Columbia engineering school giving a total of $25,000 in prize money for startup business plans.

 - Student Research Involvement Program